DerKobe/Mongoid3-Query-Cache/README.md

 I ported the original tests but had to build another mechanism for tracking calls to the database.

+Due to changes from Moped 1.5 to 2.0 ```where``` calls are not cached like they are supposed to.
+I xit'ed the test for that but if anyone has an idea how to get this to work again, please feel free to submit a pull request.

+Any other ideas and suggestion are very welcome, too of course!

 ====================

 ##### Rails 3 usage